timurrrr/OpenSportsCar/README.md

 ## Philosophy

-Data logging for low level parameters of sports cars has many applications.
-To name a few, it unlocks opportunities for performance analysis of cars for high-performance driving education (including track days), entry-level competition such as autocross and time trials, as well as for third party when developing performance upgrades.
+Data logging for low-level parameters of sports cars has many applications.
+To name a few, it unlocks opportunities for performance analysis of cars for high-performance driving education (including track days), entry-level competition such as autocross and time trials, as well as for third parties when developing performance upgrades.

-On most modern cars, basic performance logging such as vehicle speed, RPM and accelerator pedal position can be logged via a standardized protocol called OBD-II.
-Unfortunately, that protocol was intended for _emissions control_, not performance, and thus it doesn't specify standard PIDs for other important parameters, such as steering angle, brake pressure, fuel level, etc. Furthermore, as it uses a request-response model, it also has limited data throughput, further limiting its usefulness for performance analysis application.
+On most modern cars, basic performance logging such as vehicle speed, RPM, and accelerator pedal position can be logged via a standardized protocol called OBD-II.
+Unfortunately, that protocol was intended for _emissions control_, not performance, and thus, it doesn't specify standard PIDs for other important parameters, such as steering angle, brake pressure, fuel level, etc. Furthermore, as it uses a request-response model, it also has limited data throughput, further limiting its usefulness for performance analysis applications.

-Most modern cars use CAN bus (or multiple CAN buses) to facilitate communication between their ECUs.
+Most modern cars use the CAN bus (or multiple CAN buses) to facilitate communication between their ECUs.
 If it's possible to connect a data logging device directly to the CAN bus, one can expect very high refresh rates and completeness of data.
-Unfortunately, different car manufacturers (and even car models from the same manufacturer) use different protocols to communicate data over the CAN bus, and in most cases don't document those protocols anywhere.
-Furthermore, while older cars typically exposed the CAN bus via the OBD-II port, many modern cars isolate the two from each other, which means it's necessary to find alternative connection points for data loggers.
-Some car models have hidden unused connectors that have CAN data, while other unfortunately require splicing wires.
-Things get even worse on some cars where all the useful data isn't available on a single CAN bus, and requires connecting to multiple CAN buses at the same time.
+Unfortunately, different car manufacturers (and even car models from the same manufacturer) use different protocols to communicate data over the CAN bus and, in most cases, don't document those protocols anywhere.
+Furthermore, while older cars typically expose the CAN bus via the OBD-II port, many modern cars isolate the two from each other, which means it's necessary to find alternative connection points for data loggers.
+Some car models have hidden unused connectors providing access to the CAN bus, while others, unfortunately, require splicing wires.
+Things get even worse on some cars where all the useful data isn't available on a single CAN bus, which requires connecting to multiple CAN buses.

 ## OpenSportsCar tiers

-Depending on the availability of data and complexity of logging, we propose the following "data availability tiers" to categorize different cars:
+Depending on the availability of data and the complexity of setting up logging, we propose the following "data availability tiers" to categorize different cars:

 ### Tier 1

-To qualify for Tier 1, a car should have its performance data available through either the OBD-II port, or an easily accessible unused connector ([example](https://github.com/timurrrr/ft86/blob/main/can_bus/gen2.md#dcm-connector)), or an easily accessed simple connector for a non-safety related ECU that allows access to the data using a simple T-style wiring harness (e.g. commonly available connectors, at most 5 wires in the harness).
+To qualify for Tier 1, a car should have its performance data available through either the OBD-II port, an easily accessible unused connector ([example](https://github.com/timurrrr/ft86/blob/main/can_bus/gen2.md#dcm-connector)), or an easily accessible simple connector for a non-safety related ECU that allows access to the data using a simple T-style wiring harness (i.e. commonly available connectors, at most five wires in the harness).

 At least the following basic channels must be available with at least the following update rates to